Paramagnetic contribution in superconductors with different-mass Cooper pairs

+where $\xi_k=\frac{k^2}{2m}-\mu$ and $E_k=\sqrt{4\xi_k^2+\Delta_{4e}^2}$.
+The single particle excitation spectrum is shown in Fig.\ref{fig4}(a).
+This spectrum is highly particle-hole asymmetric, since adding one electron and adding one hole are related to different excitation states \cite{charge4e}.
+From linear response, we find the superfluid density reduces to $3/4$ of that in a charge 2e SCs.
+Through the optical conductance shown in Fig.\ref{fig4}(b), we found that finite paramagnetic response corresponding to the direct transition between the two excitations at high frequency leads to a reduction in the superfluid density.
+Although it stems from the multi-body pairing rather than different-mass Cooper pairs, the reduction of the superfluid stiffness due to finite paramagnetic contribution is a common property in unconventional superconductors.

 In summary, we carry out a systematic study of electromagnetic property in superconductors with different-mass Cooper pairs.
 We find that the different-mass Cooper pairing can result in new paramagnetic contributions in superfluid stiffness.
 This paramagnetic response directly links to the relative motion between two different mass electrons inside each Cooper pair.
 Using the two-band model with interband pairing, the paramagnetic responses are calculated based on the linear-response theory from both continuum model and lattice model.
 This paramagnetic response is finite only at $m_1 \neq m_2$.
+Additionally, this mass difference induces a particle-hole dichotomy effect in the tunneling DOS.
 Furthermore, this reduced superfluid stiffness can be understood from the optical sum rule.
-The weight from finite $\sigma(\omega\neq0)$ is equal to this paramagnetic response.
 Besides the interband pairing in multiband systems, this paramagnetic response also exists in PDW system and other different-mass Cooper pair SCs.
-Finally, we want to point out this paramagnetic contribution is common both in different-mass Cooper pair systems and multi-body pairing superconducting systems, as we have demonstrated in the charge $4e$ and correlated BCS superconductors \cite{charge4e,CBCS}.
-These results offer a new perspective on the superfluid stiffness in superconductors beyond BCS theory.
+Finally, we want to point out this paramagnetic contribution is common both in different-mass Cooper pair systems and multi-body pairing superconducting systems \cite{charge4e,CBCS}.
+These results offer a new perspective on the superfluid stiffness in superconductors beyond traditional BCS response.